 Supply and disposition trends, used by government and industry stakeholders, help to confirm the results of the survey.
 Where anomalies occur they are resolved through analysis at the end of the crop year.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 Revisions and seasonal adjustment

-While considerable effort is made to ensure high quality standards throughout all stages of collection and processing, the resulting estimates are inevitably subject to a certain degree of non-sampling error.
-Examples of non-sampling error are coverage error, data response error, non-response error and processing error.
+This survey is a census of all units in the observed population and is not subject to sampling error.
+While considerable effort is made to ensure high standards throughout all stages of collection and processing, the resulting estimates are inevitably subject to a certain degree of non-sampling error.
+Non-sampling error is not related to sampling and may occur for various reasons during the collection and processing of data.
+To the maximum extent possible, these errors are minimized through careful design of the survey questionnaire, verification of the survey data, and follow-up with non-respondents when needed to maximize response rates.
+Non-sampling error includes coverage error, data response error, non-response error and processing error.